As many CRM vendors have upped their game, CRM selection has become more complex over the last several years. The playing field has become more level.

-A final vendor selection should be made as part of this step and an implementation timeline and strategy should be determined.
+A final vendor selection should be made as part of this step, and an implementation timeline and strategy should be determined.
 Initial implementation estimates can be requested from vendor partners at this stage.
 Enough information will have been collected to provide would-be implementation companies with a solid basis for their initial estimates.

 Step 7 – Negotiate and Procure

 Once your team has chosen a CRM vendor, there is additional work to be done.
 The CRM vendor you select may have multiple editions of their product.
-The vendor may allow for mixing and matching of functionality licenses within an edition.
+The vendor may allow for the mixing and matching of functionality licenses within an edition.
 Licenses may be needed to enable specific features or to meet storage requirements.

 Your organization may get better overall pricing for pre-purchasing licenses that will not be deployed during the initial rollout.
 On the other hand, it might make more financial sense to initially commit to a subset of the number of user licenses that will ultimately be needed — and purchase additional licenses in the future.

-There can be multiple options for contract duration.
+There can be multiple options for the contract duration.
 The optimal contract duration should be determined at this stage.

 It’s worth noting that a formal process for choosing the right system provides a lot more benefits than just making a CRM vendor decision.